 - Fill out a personality profile/animal history form to let interested people know more about your pet.
 Be honest – creating realistic expectations is the best way to ensure a new home is a forever home.
-You can find examples online but include things like health conditions (include S/N, food allergies, etc.), behaviors (house trained, destructive, likes toys, needs exercise, etc.), sleep conditions (bed, crate, indoors/outdoors), reactions to others (animals, kids, men, strangers, etc.) – the more information you provide, the better the potential outcome.
+You can find examples online but include things like health conditions (include being spayed/neutered, food allergies, etc.), behaviors (house trained, destructive, likes toys, exercise needs, etc.), sleep conditions (bed, crate, indoors), reactions to others (animals, kids, men, strangers, etc.) – the more information you provide, the better the potential outcome.
 Here’s a sample resume made for a landlord.

 - Ask your vet to print out your pet’s medical history.

 - Take your pet to a groomer.
 A pretty and clean pet is a more adoptable pet!

 - Take great photos of your pet.
 Here are some tips on how.

 Spread the word

 Friends, family and people that you work with are the best way to start.
 Ask them to ask ten friends as well.

 - Contact the individual/breeder/shelter/rescue group where you acquired your pet.
 They may be willing to take your pet back or assist you in finding him/her a new home.